 Use the intrinsic monitor features coupled with conventional techniques to avoid lock protocol errors.

 Use java.util.concurrent.BlockingQueue when sharing queues among threads.

-Use java.util.concurrent.FutureTask when performing asynchronous processing of data.

 Use java.lang.Object.wait to cause the current thread to wait until another thread invokes the notify() or notifyAll() method or a specified amount of time has elapsed.